btduong/tenvia-monorepo-app/README.md

 **Required:** Docker

-A convenient bash script to build the application artifacts, Docker images and then use docker compose run all the newly built Docker image:
+A convenient bash script to build and run the app's Docker images.

 ```
 # Build the apps and run the images